Skip to content

 Iron Bank Containers

-Similar to Harbor, which is Game Warden’s secure image registry, Iron Bank is a registry that stores containerized images that have been scanned by Platform One (P1) and align with Department of Defense (DoD) standards.
-Iron Bank containers can be deployed to Game Warden.
-In addition, Iron Bank containers can be moved to Harbor (instructions here).
+Iron Bank is a registry that stores containerized images that have been scanned by Platform One (P1) and align with Department of Defense (DoD) standards.
+These images can be pushed to Harbor (instructions here), our secure registry, and eventually deployed to Game Warden.

-Iron Bank is transitioning from advertising a container as Approved, Conditionally Approved, or Verified to compliance with the Acceptance Baseline Criteria (ABC).
-A container can either be compliant or non-compliant with the ABC.
+An Iron Bank container can either be compliant or non-compliant with the Acceptance Baseline Criteria (ABC).
 There is also an Overall Risk Assessment (ORA) score; 100% is the best, and 0% the worst.

-With coordination among P1, the government-designated Game Warden Information Systems Security Manager (ISSM), and the Second Front Systems (2F) Security team, each container will be assessed for approval on the Game Warden platform.
-This process gives 2F flexibility to assess and accept the risk of application containers within the Game Warden platform.
-With this flexibility, it is application developers' responsibility to understand the ABC compliance and ORA rating of their Iron Bank containers.
-The lower the container ORA score, the less likely it is to be approved for use on the Game Warden platform.
+With coordination among Platform 1 (P1), the government-designated Game Warden Information Systems Security Manager (ISSM), and the Second Front Systems (2F) Security team, each container will be assessed for approval on the Game Warden platform.
+This process gives 2F flexibility to assess and accept the risk of application containers.

 Iron Bank Image Usage and Responsibilities